ruijunfeng/A-knowledge-integrated-deep-learning-framework-for-cellular-image-analysis-in-parasite-microbiology/README.md

 + [matplotlib 3.5.3](https://matplotlib.org/)

 ## File Structure
-To run this repository, it is important to keep an identical file structure for each template as follows:
+To run this repository, it is important to keep an identical file structure for each template as follows, the pretrained models used in COMI are available at (https://drive.google.com/drive/folders/13R9fZ45IyPdJrq-ATHatPc_j_977qsT3?usp=sharing
+):

-DCTL          GFS-ExtremeNet    COMI
+'''DCTL          GFS-ExtremeNet    COMI
 ├─checkpoints ├─checkpoints     ├─dataset
 ├─dataset     ├─config          │  └─BPAEC
 │  ├─X        ├─dataset         │      ├─actin